Types of seeds to eat and their benefits

 Good To Know

-Pumpkin seeds are rich in fiber, so eating large amounts may cause gases or bloating.
+Pumpkin seeds are rich in fiber, so eating large amounts may cause gases or bloat.
 Also eating large amounts of pumpkin seeds at once may cause constipation.
 The AHA recommends a quarter cup of daily intake of pumpkin seeds which is approximately 30 grams.

 Find out more about the benefits of pumpkin seeds and how to roast them properly at home.